-This article attempts to explain all available options to work legally in Spain as an English teacher.
+This article attempts to explain all available options for working legally in Spain as an English teacher.

 Working off the books

 According to government statistics, there are around 500,000 illegal workers in Spain.
-These people live and work in Spain off the books.
-As you can see, if you decided to work off the books, you would not be alone.
+These people live and work in Spain, off the books.
+So, as you can see, if you decided to work off the books, you would not be alone.

 Having said that, it has its risks.
-In the unlikely event that you are caught teaching, you will have to move apartments so it can cause inconvenience.
-Spain does not arrest and deport illegals unless they have committed a crime.
+In the unlikely event that you are caught teaching, you will have to move apartments.
+Spain usually does not arrest and deport illegals unless they have committed a crime.

-For more about this and to see how the Spanish government addresses this problem, look at the “I’ve been illegal for two years so give me residency” section shown below.
+To see how the Spanish government addresses this problem, look at the “I’ve been illegal for two years, so give me residency” section shown below.

 Getting a work permit through “normal” channels

-If you want to get a work permit for Spain, it automatically means you are here for the long-term.
-If you are not planning to make Spain your permanent home, getting a work permit is not even worth considering.
+If you want to get a work permit for Spain, it automatically means you are here for the long term.
+If you are not planning to make Spain your permanent home, getting a work permit is not worth considering.

-Getting a work permit means that you will also get full residency in Spain, which in turn, translates to a long-term commitment.
+Getting a work permit means that you will also get full residency in Spain, which translates to a long-term commitment.

 As you can well imagine, Spanish immigration does not give a residence permit to anyone who walks in and asks for one.
-There is a long and drawn out process (many months) and there is no guarantee of success.
-During this period, you are supposed to be back in your home country waiting for the result of your work permit application.
+There is a long and drawn-out process (many months), and there is no guarantee of success.
+During this period, you are supposed to be back in your home country and wait for the result of your work permit application.
 The waiting period can be as long as nine months.